 It’s September.
 The time for vacations to be over and we head back to and kids head back to school.
 Well, hopefully they are heading back to school.
-If your children are heading back to the classroom in the new “age” of Covid-19, you’ll find there are a lot of fears floating around and conflicting do’s and don’ts.
+If your children are heading back to the classrooms, you’ll find there are a lot of fears floating around and conflicting do’s and don’ts.

 Relax, we’ve compiled a list of tips to keep your child healthy and happy during this strange time.
 And if they are healthy and happy, you will be too.